 girl also had a walnut sized anal gland tumor that had to be removed.
 Her

 surgeries were successful!
-It is one week since her surgery and Chloe is back to
+In just one week since her surgery Chloe is back to

 her playful self.
 She loves to boss her packmates around and tends to run the